 The most common reasons for a demotion/non-ranking are often related to:

-Did your firm provide enough work?
-Both directories permit a maximum of 20 matters and recommend that you send over the full amount.
+- Did your firm provide enough work?
+Both Chambers and Legal 500 permit a maximum of 20 matters and recommend that you send over the full amount.
 Firms that send over fewer than a dozen or so matters are unlikely to achieve any positive results, especially if they are currently unranked.

-Did your firm describe the work highlights in sufficient detail?
+- Did your firm describe the work highlights in sufficient detail?
 A crucial criterion for both directories is the quality of the work, and this cannot be accurately assessed when firms only write a sentence or two for each matter.
-If the table was transactional in nature, were enough deal values disclosed, this a crucial gauge that is often overlooked.
+If the table was transactional in nature, were enough deal values disclosed?
+This a crucial gauge for researchers that is often overlooked.

-Did you fail to showcase a broad breadth of work?
+- Did you fail to showcase a broad breadth of work?
 If, for example, your Commercial, Corporate and M&A submission focused on too many private equity deals, or had an overwhelming number of matters within a specific industry, this could be a likely cause for demotion.
 The scope of work is one of the most important considerations after the assessment of its quality.
+Whilst it is important to play to your strengths, the highest ranked firms will be able to showcase their abilities across that practice area.

-Was all the work relevant to the table you submitted for?
+- Was all the work relevant to the table you submitted for?
+For example, did you include an abundance of energy/construction/project matters in a real estate submission?
 This can be double-checked by referring to the respective practice area definitions.
-I.e., did you include an abundance of energy/construction/project matters in a real estate submission?

-Did you have any major partner departures?
-This is a very common reason for demotion, especially if the departing name was ranked on an individual basis
+- Did you have any major partner departures?
+This is a very common reason for demotion, especially if the departing lawyer was ranked on an individual basis- directories may therefore conclude that a team is weaker than previously.

-Did you fail to include enough new instructions?
-Both directories understand that the most complex matters will span multiple years, though firms should be sure to relay that their practice continues to thrive by providing at least a handful of new instructions.
+- Did you fail to include enough new instructions?
+Both directories understand that the most complex matters will span multiple years, but firms should be sure to relay that their practice continues to thrive by providing at least a handful of new instructions.
+Ongoing matters should also be updated to focus on what has occurred over the last 12 months.

-How was your referee response rate?
+- How was your referee response rate?
 If it was particularly low, you should certainly consider providing more easily reachable contacts for the next research cycle.
+Directories such as Chambers offer features such as the Research Management Tool to help keep track of responses.

 Step 2.
 Seek Feedback Internally